 6. The Assurance Framework notes that an assurance engagement may be either a reasonable assurance engagement or a limited assurance engagement.
 This ISAE deals with both reasonable and limited assurance engagements.

 7. In both reasonable assurance and limited assurance engagements on a GHG statement, the practitioner chooses a combination of assurance procedures, which can include: inspection; observation; confirmation; recalculation; reperformance; analytical procedures; and inquiry.
 Determining the assurance procedures to be performed on a particular engagement is a matter of professional judgment.
 Because GHG statements cover a wide range of circumstances, the nature, timing and extent of procedures are likely to vary considerably from engagement to engagement.
-(Ref: Para.
-A86)

 8. Unless otherwise stated, each requirement of this ISAE applies to both reasonable and limited assurance engagements.
-Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, procedures the practitioner will perform to satisfy these requirements in a limited assurance engagement will vary in nature, and their extent will be less than a reasonable assurance engagement.
+Because the level of assurance obtained in a limited assurance engagement is lower than in a reasonable assurance engagement, the procedures the practitioner will perform in a limited assurance engagement will vary in nature from, and are less in extent than for, a reasonable assurance engagement.
 Requirements that apply to only one or the other type of engagement have been presented in a columnar format with the letter “L” (limited assurance) or “R” (reasonable assurance) after the paragraph number.
-Although some procedures are required only for reasonable assurance engagements, they may nonetheless be appropriate in some limited assurance engagements (see also paragraph A86, which outlines the primary differences between the practitioner’s further procedures for a reasonable assurance engagement and a limited assurance engagement on a GHG statement).
+Although some procedures are required only for reasonable assurance engagements, they may nonetheless be appropriate in some limited assurance engagements (see also paragraph A90, which outlines the primary differences between the practitioner’s further procedures for a reasonable assurance engagement and a limited assurance engagement on a GHG statement).
 (Ref: Para.
-A4,)
+A4, A90)

 Relationship with ISAE 3000, Other Professional Pronouncements, and Other Requirements